Vassar-COGS282-2017/6-mayli10/README.md

 You can open the load-mnist-data.R file to learn a bit more about the dataset.

-## Building the network
+### Building the network

-The backprop-network.R file will walk you through the basic steps of building the network.
-Since we haven't talked about how backprop works yet, the comments and instructions in the code are essential for guiding you through the process.
+The backprop-network.R file will walk you through the steps of building the network.
+The comments in the code are essential for guiding you through the process.